 - How long does it take your manufacturer to produce a new supply, from your first contact to getting it out of the warehouse?

 - Are there any holidays that may affect the timeline?
-Obviously this is most relevant in February with Chinese New Year, but there are other Chinese holidays as well to keep in mind.
+Obviously, this is most relevant in February, with Chinese New Year, but there are other Chinese holidays to keep in mind as well.

 - Do I have my whole supply chain set up?
-So once the order is ready to go, I can have my freight forwarder get it on the first ship bound to America!
+Once the order is ready to go, can my freight forwarder get it on the first ship bound to America?
 You can read more about shipping in our webinar with Shapiro here.